iAmPhibian/viewport-engine/README.md

 # ECS

-Viewport Engine uses a currently recursive (unoptimized) ECS in which Entities (Nodes) contain at most 1 parent and any number of child nodes.
-This is sufficient for my current needs, but I will likely add a module to the framework containing a SceneManager with a data-oriented implementation of an ECS that utilizes CPU caching and includes support for Systems as well as Nodes.
-It will be optionally usable as a service over the existing Node-based SceneManager implementation.
+Viewport Engine uses a currently recursive scene structure (unoptimized) in which Entities (Nodes) contain at most 1 parent and any number of child nodes.
+This is sufficient for my current needs, and is akin to GameObjects in Unity.
+If you would prefer a standard ECS, MonoGame.Extended is included in Viewport Engine and can be used in place of my Node system fairly easily, while retaining access to all of the 2D helper/utility scripts included in the project.

 # Creating a Game